strong-kiwi/exploding/README.md

 For both of the above choices, it should be clear what to do from the options provided.

 ## Assumptions
-* draw pile has cards already arranged face down
+* draw pile has cards already arranged face down.
-* face down means card is drawn from the top
+* face down means card is drawn from the top.
+* Defuse cards will be added to the pile initially (as per spec) *"Add three Defuse cards to the deck, making a total of 20"*.
+* Taking out 2x defuse cards and putting them back, is not required due to reshuffling after initial setup draw & shuffle.

 ## Developers
 Project depends on SBT (prerequisite)